 - 1. Strategic conservation of critically important areas of the matrix.
 This would be areas that are identified as having a strategic importance for conservation, but that cannot be included into the formal conservation network for financial or other reasons.
-In these circumstances the state can enter into a contractual agreement with the landowner that the land be managed for conservation purposes.
+In these circumstances, the state can enter into a contractual agreement with the landowner that the land be managed for conservation purposes.
 The opportunity cost of not undertaking the next best agricultural practice would be a realistic way of calculating the compensation that the farmer would need (see economics section above). - 2.
-General enhancements to biodiversity conservation on all non-reserve land.
-In this instance less costly incentives could be used to promote more biodiversity friendly farming practices.
-This would include incentives as discussed below for commercial land or the establishment of CBNRM in the communal areas. - 5.4 Policy mechanisms for facilitating biodiversity conservation within the matrix
+General enhancements to biodiversity conservation on all nonreserve land.
+In this instance, less costly incentives could be used to promote more biodiversity-friendly farming practices.
+This would include incentives as discussed below for commercial land or the establishment of CBNRM in the communal areas.

-Matrix management is about seeking compromises, and ways of achieving them, which allow sustained economic benefits, but also the persistence of biodiversity.
-It may involve, for instance, the setting aside of riparian strips or woodland corridors, reducing the use of pesticides and fertilisers, reducing animal stocking rates or reintroducing necessary disturbances such as fire.
-The wrong mix of land uses in the matrix can be inimical to conservation, for instance by increasing alien plant invasion, or by causing a retreating forest edge (Gascon et. al., 1999).
+5.4 Policy mechanisms for facilitating biodiversity conservation within the matrix reducing the use of pesticides and fertilizers, reducing animal stocking rates, or reintroducing necessary disturbances such as fire.
+The wrong mix of land uses in the matrix can be inimical to conservation, for instance by increasing alien plant invasion, or by causing a retreating forest edge (Gascon et al., 1999).
 National policy frameworks need to promote or enforce strategic matrix management.